Legal issues in airsoft: Ireland

-The aim of this change was to establish a classification of firearms in order to eliminate the legal oddity where toy suction cup dart guns and the like were legally classified as firearms, thus bringing Ireland into line with the rest of the EU.
-In this case, one joule was used as the limit, as opposed to seven joules in Germany, twelve foot-pounds force (16.2 J) in the UK and so on.
+The aim of this change was to establish a firearms classification that eliminates the legal oddity of suction cup dart guns and similar toys being legally classified as firearms, thus bringing Ireland into line with the rest of the EU.
+In this case, one joule was used as the limit, as opposed to 7 J in Germany and 16.2 J in the UK.
 The one-joule limit most likely arose from UK case law where it was found that energies in excess of one joule were required to penetrate an eyeball (thus causing serious injury).
-As a result, airsoft devices under one joule of power have been declassified and have become legal to possess and use within Ireland.
+As a result, airsoft devices under one joule of power have been declassified and have become legal to possess and use.
+No airsoft sites allow players to use devices that exceed the limit.

-No airsoft site in Ireland would allow any player to use an airsoft device in excess of one Joule.

 Israel

-Airsoft guns are classified as "dangerous toys" in Israel which makes airsoft legal to import, manufacture and sell by licensed retailers only.
-Due to the fact that this law is not related to criminal acts, thus not being very well enforced, until the year 2010, it was possible to find private retailers who import MPEG and AEG level airsoft guns.
+Airsoft guns are classified as "dangerous toys" in Israel which limits the import, manufacture and sale of airsoft guns to licensed retailers only.
+Due to the fact that this law is not related to criminal acts, thus not being very well enforced until the year 2010, it was possible to find private retailers who imported MPEG and AEG-level airsoft guns.
 Currently, purchase of airsoft guns of all levels is possible only through one or two licensed retailers.

-Israeli airsofters have created airsoft associations in an attempt to make airsoft legal − Girit "Girit Airsoft Association in Israel" ("גירית – עמותת איירסופט לישראל") and ASI − Association of Israeli Strikeball (עמותת סטרייקבול ישראלית).

-Girit is cooperating with the Israeli Shooting Federation, joining it shortly as a member and cooperating with other governmental authorities in an attempt to make airsoft legal in Israel.
+Israeli airsoft players have created associations in an attempt to make airsoft legal, such as Girit (גירית: עמותת איירסופט לישראל) and the ASI (עמותת סטרייקבול ישראלית).
+Girit is cooperating with the Israeli Shooting Federation, joining it shortly as a member and cooperating with other governmental authorities to legalize airsoft.

-Girit Airsoft Association has established cooperation with USAPSA, Ukrainian, Slovenian, Swedish, and Czech airsofters.
-An Israeli national airsoft tactical shooting competition took place near Beit Berel March 2007.
+Girit has established cooperation with USPSA, Ukrainian, Slovenian, Swedish, and Czech airsoft players.
+An Israeli national airsoft tactical shooting competition took place near Beit Berel in March 2007.

-As of Jul 2010, the Israeli airsoft associations had finished negotiations with the Israeli government.
-Since then, every association (or Tacticball Club Member) can carry airsoft gear (guns, parts, etc.) at home.
-Also transportation and carrying of airsoft guns may be done only if a tip of the barrel painted in red or orange color.
+In July 2010, the Israeli airsoft associations finished negotiations with the Israeli government.
+Since then, every association (or Tacticball Club) member can carry airsoft gear, guns, and parts at home.
+Also transportation and carrying of airsoft guns may only be done if the tip of the barrel is painted red or orange.